Lobzzzick/minesweeper/README.md

-Used gcc -std=c99 -Wall -Wextra saper.c -o saper -lncurses in console to to compile.
+Used gcc -std=c99 -Wall -Wextra saper.c -o saper -lncurses in console to to compile minesweeper game.